What is Canicross?

 How does the points system work?

+For our series events we operate a points system.
 At the end of each run our series points will be awarded and our final series winners will be decided on the best 3 results out of 4.

 For each event the fastest 5 male and female runners, for both the 5k and 10k will receive the following points: